 I’d recommend sending feedback manually to your external tool:

 - If you’re a medium-sized (to larger) team collecting a lot of feedback

 - If you’ve invited external users or clients to your feedback tool

 - if you collecting feedback from beta testers

 That was a lot.
 Do not over-engineer.

 Wow.
 This was quite a lot of information on how to set up your feedback workflow.
 There are a lot of things to bear in mind when managing feedback.

-And there’s one important lesson which you should not forget: You can set up a clear and easy to understand feedback workflow with a lean, browser-based feedback tool like Usersnap.
+And there’s one important lesson that you should not forget: You can set up a clear and easy-to-understand feedback workflow with a lean, browser-based feedback tool like Usersnap.
 But do not over-engineer.
 Never.